MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODeletedContainer.md

 ## SYNOPSIS

-Returns all deleted SharePoint repository services containers in the Recycle Bin.
+Returns all deleted containers in the Recycle Bin.

 ## SYNTAX